wabkur/alx-higher_level_programming/0x0E-SQL_more_queries/README.md

-script that creates the table id_not_null on your MySQL server
+script that creates the table unique_id on your MySQL server